 Dendrobiums or dendrobium orchids are one of the most popular orchid types among home growers and orchid enthusiasts.
 Mainly cultivated for their flowers or as a decorative house plant, these exotic beauties produce showy and delicate blooms in varying colors, including creamy white, green, purple, and pink.

-Many dendrobium types exist, and they vary in cultural requirements.
+Many dendrobium orchids exist, and they vary in cultural requirements.
 Some species thrive best in hot conditions; some prefer cooler environments.
 Regardless, these famed orchids are relatively easy to grow.

 Dendrobiums are also called Singapore Orchid and Bamboo Orchid.